How ConsumerAffairs uses cookies

 How investing in a gold IRA works

-To invest in gold inside an IRA, you need to open a self-directed IRA that works with a custodian.
+To invest in gold in an IRA, you need to open a self-directed IRA with a custodian.
 Gold IRA companies make this process easy, helping set up your account legally and working with an insured custodian to hold the gold in your account.

 Once you've selected your gold IRA company, you'll need to do the following:

 • Transfer funds into the account.
-If rolling over from another IRA, you need to sell your old investments as you can only transfer over cash into a gold IRA.
+If you’re rolling over money from another IRA, you may need to liquidate investments beforehand, depending on the account type and custodian process.

 • Choose your investments.
-Once funds are transferred, you’ll choose your investments.
+Once funds are transferred, you'll choose your investments.
 These may include physical gold or other precious metals.
-Physical gold must be held with a custodian.
+Physical gold in an IRA must be held by an approved custodian or storage provider.

 Gold IRAs allow you to save on taxes.
 You can choose a traditional IRA to get a tax deduction for contributions in the year you deposit, or a Roth IRA to get a tax break in retirement.
 Gold IRAs grow tax-free until retirement, and you don't have to pay any capital gains taxes for buying and selling gold within the account until you start making withdrawals.